-Stabilization of eroding ravines and bluff slopes requires detailed analysis of watershed and site conditions and often involves both engineering strategies, as well as re-vegetation strategies.
+Stabilization of eroding ravines and bluff slopes requires detailed analysis of watershed and site conditions and often involves both engineering strategies as well as re-vegetation strategies.
 In addition to the reduction of sediment loss, restoration of severely eroded areas often provide important water quality and wildlife habitat benefits.
-Stormwater runoff is the biggest source of ravine erosion, so it is important that sources of water from agricultural fields, and developed areas be managed with appropriate best management practices such as vegetated buffers, raingardens, biofiltration, and stormwater detention before vegetation establishment practices are implemented.
-Ravine restoration often includes a combination of Engineering solutions and vegetation establishment practices.
+Stormwater runoff is the biggest source of ravine erosion, so it is important that sources of water from agricultural fields and developed areas be managed with appropriate best management practices such as vegetated buffers, raingardens, biofiltration, and stormwater detention before vegetation establishment practices are implemented.
 Engineering solutions often involve re-grading to decrease the angle of slope, the use of rock to stabilize the toe of the slope, as well as a variety of solutions to manage water flow including terraces, swales, pipes and check dams.
 A variety of methods may be used to plant steep eroding slopes including hydroseeding, broadcast seeding, tree plantings, and promoting natural succession.
-Erosion fabrics are often used in combination with seeding to ensure good seed to soil contact, prevent the loss of seed, suppress weeds and maintain soil moisture.
+Erosion fabrics are often used in combination with seeding to prevent erosion, ensure good seed to soil contact, prevent the loss of seed, suppress weeds and maintain soil moisture.
 A combination of fast establishing species, and species that will persist into the future is often needed for slope stabilization.
 Deep rooted plants are also needed to promote future slope stability.
 Early successional trees such as elm, boxelder, ash, cottonwood and buckthorn are sometimes removed from the edges of ravine restoration projects to allow access of earth moving equipment and to allow sufficient light levels to promote seedling germination and growth but tree removal should be limited to the extent possible to prevent further erosion.